Virtual Network service endpoints

 The IP address switch only impacts service traffic from your virtual network.
-There is no impact to any other traffic addressed to or from the public IPv4 addresses assigned to your virtual machines.
+There's no impact to any other traffic addressed to or from the public IPv4 addresses assigned to your virtual machines.
 For Azure services, if you have existing firewall rules using Azure public IP addresses, these rules stop working with the switch to virtual network private addresses.

-- With service endpoints, DNS entries for Azure services remain as-is today, and continue to resolve to public IP addresses assigned to the Azure service.
+With service endpoints, DNS entries for Azure services remain as-is today and continue to resolve to public IP addresses assigned to the Azure service.

-- Network security groups (NSGs) with service endpoints:
+Network security groups (NSGs) with service endpoints:

-- If you want to deny all outbound Internet traffic and allow only traffic to specific Azure services, you can do so using “Azure service tags” in your NSGs.
-You can specify supported Azure services as destination in your NSG rules and the maintenance of IP addresses underlying each tag is provided by Azure.
+- If you want to deny all outbound internet traffic and allow only traffic to specific Azure services, you can do so using service tags in your NSGs.
+You can specify supported Azure services as destination in your NSG rules and Azure also provides the maintenance of IP addresses underlying each tag.
 For more information, see Azure Service tags for NSGs.

 - Peered, connected, or multiple virtual networks: To secure Azure services to multiple subnets within a virtual network or across multiple virtual networks, you can enable service endpoints on each of the subnets independently, and secure Azure service resources to all of the subnets.